xkbcommon/libxkbcommon/doc/quick-guide.md

 The `changed` return value tells us exactly which parts of the state have changed.

-If is is a key-repeat event, we can ask the keymap what to do with it:
+If it is a key-repeat event, we can ask the keymap what to do with it:

 ~~~{.c}
     if (<key repeat> && !xkb_keymap_key_repeats(keymap, keycode))